 Command SubstitutionSection titled Command Substitution

-One feature of Bash that I took far too long to fully discover and understand, but now can't live without, is command substitution.
+It took me a while to wrap my head around command substitution, but now it's a Bash feature I can't live without.
 In short, it's a shortcut to simplify using the output of evaluating a command as input to some other command.
 This is possible with pipes, but often more verbose.
 The short form is simple --

 $(command).
 For example, one might be looking around for something in a project dir with